Pin It

 Make It Healthier

-Love Chick-fil-A Original Chicken Sandwich but want a lighter version?
+Love Chick-fil-A Chicken Sandwich Recipe but want a lighter version?
 Try these simple swaps:

 • Use a whole wheat bun to add fiber.